ecamp/ecamp-site/src/data/pages/tos.en.md

 It is forbidden to store malware in any form on _eCamp_ or to distribute it via _eCamp_.
 Users must also ensure that linked websites are not compromised, i.e. that no unauthorized intrusion into a computer system is possible, e.g. through malware.

-If you identify users who do not comply with the Terms of Use or content that contradicts the Terms of Use, you are obliged to report this to the _eCamp Core Team_, for example via [contact form](/en/contact).
+If you identify users who do not comply with the Terms of Service or content that contradicts the Terms of Service, you are obliged to report this to the _eCamp Core Team_, for example via [contact form](/en/contact).

 ### Development and operation